newphew92/COMP-521-Project/README.md

 A prototype of this game was created for McGill game jam and was subsequently scrapped and redesigned.
 You can find that prototype in the Game Jam branch.

 ##TODO
-###WRITE THE 5-7 PAGE REPORT WITH GRAPHS AND FIGURES AND ANALYSIS
+###WRITE THE 5-7 PAGE REPORT WITH GRAPHS AND FIGURES AND ANALYSIS AND CITATIONS

 Remember: this is a research paper, we need to cite so make sure there's a paper that has something similar we can reference.